amunoz247/cs480_AMunoz/README.md

 ## PA3: Moons
 This contains two cubes, one of which rotates and orbits around the screen while the other orbits it.
 To run this project ```cd PA3``` then follow the instructions in the README.md.

+## PA4: Model Loading
+A model loader that is able to load/read a .obj file.
+To run this project ```cd PA4``` then follow the instructions in the README.md.